 For the purposes of the present document, the terms given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

+Feeder Link: The backhaul between a satellite and ground station that provides a transport for 3GPP defined reference points, Service Based interfaces and (packet) Data Network traffic as defined in TS 23.401 [5] clause 4.2 and TS 23.501 [2] clause 4.2.

+Ground Link: The backhaul from a satellite to the ground network that provides a transport for 3GPP defined reference points, Service Based interfaces and (packet) Data Network traffic as defined in TS 23.401 [5] clause 4.2 and TS 23.501 [2] clause 4.2.
+The Ground Link may go via one or more satellites to a satellite with a link to the ground network, or directly from a satellite to the ground network.

+Inter-Satellite Link: The backhaul between satellites that provide a transport for 3GPP defined reference points, Service Based interfaces and (packet) Data Network traffic as defined in TS 23.401 [5] clause 4.2 and TS 23.501 [2] clause 4.2.

-serving satellite: a satellite providing the satellite access to a UE (e.g. providing the serving cell(s)), either for GSO or NGSO.
+Serving Satellite: a satellite providing the satellite access to a UE (e.g. providing the serving cell(s)), either for GSO or NGSO.
 In the case of NGSO, the serving satellite is covering a given geographic area for a limited period of time due to the nature of the orbit.

-S&F Satellite operation: operation mode providing communication service (in storing and forwarding information) to a UE in periods of time and/or geographical areas in which the serving satellite is not simultaneously connected to the ground network via feeder link or ISL.
+S&F Satellite operation: operation mode providing communication service (in storing and forwarding information) to a UE in periods of time and/or geographical areas in which the Serving Satellite is not simultaneously connected to the ground network via a Ground Link.
 For the case of UL, "store" refers to on-board storage of UL information from UE and "forward" refers to forwarding of stored UL information to the ground network.
 For the case of DL, "store" refers to on-board storage of DL information from the ground network and "forward" refers to forwarding of stored DL information to the UE.

-UE-Satellite-UE Communication: refers to a communication between UEs under the coverage of one or more serving satellites, using satellite access without the user traffic transiting through the ground segment.
+UE-Satellite-UE Communication: refers to a communication between UEs under the coverage of one or more Serving Satellites, using satellite access without the user traffic transiting through the ground segment.

 NOTE: These definitions are different from those in TS 22.261 [6].